randa-11295/Insight-eye/README.md

 - change no data with no massage on error handle

 -- notifi ...
 -- id in search --
--- alert in log out
+-- alert in log out           --------- done
 -- config production
 -- passward
--- config show
+-- config show      ------- done
 -- stream not open is it open